brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

 ---
 title: Spirit Voices, Women’s Voices
-summary: Art historian, Susan Aberth and artist and critic, Ann McCoy will discuss the work and life of Swedish artist and mystic, Hilma af Klint and Mexican surrealist painter, Leonora Carrington.
+summary: Art historian, Susan Aberth and artist and critic, Ann McCoy will discuss why women artists whose work deals with Spiritualism and esoteric content is now coming into focus and why contemporary women artists still face the same kind of devaluation of their work that deals with the spiritual.
   We'll close with a poetry reading from Rodrigo Toscano.
 people:
   - person: susan-aberth
     event_bio: "Susan L. Aberth is the Edith C. Blum Professor of the Art History